RobertLudwick/DB_Handler/ReadMe.md

 ```

 ### display.py
-This is all the code necessary for the in terminal UI, except for what is handled by DB_Handler.py.
+This is all the code necessary for the in terminal UI, except for what is handled by DB_Handler.py. csv files need to be in the projec folder to be detected for now.

 ### main.py
 calls the main function in display.py